vildocompany/vildocompany.github.io/_pages/home.md

 ![no-alignment]({{ site.url }}{{ site.baseurl }}/assets/images/test.png){: .align-left}
 # About Me
 ---
 Hi!
-My name is Alvin and I am an engineer that is passionate about data; I am a Civil Engineering undergraduate.
-I pursue my studies in engineering because I like to analyze problems and come up with its solution; for me engineering was a way I could solve real problems.
-However, having working a year as a Civil Engineer I found that data is essential in analyzing problems and its solution; thus I grew passionate about data.
-Pursuing my passion in data analysis I found myself working with data as an engineer in a logistic company.
-For 2 years I experience gathering, analyzing, and gaining insight from data; presenting my findings to colleagues, management, and stakeholders.
+My name is Alvin and I am an engineer that is passionate about data.
+For the past several years, I have been fortunate enough to have worked in various positions and industries.
+In construction I was needed to collaborate with a wide variety of individuals and groups; in logistics I learnt multitude types of tasks; in both I was needed to analyse and present ideas to support the business.
+Although none of those positions are explicitly ‘analyst’, I have been working closely with data and analytical work; cultivating my passion in data and analysis.

 Now, I am in an endeavor to advance my data analysis skill and career.